Charlie Gaines

 In the 1930s Gaines launched his own band in Philadelphia; he recorded occasionally, including once with Williams in 1934.
 Concomitantly he continued playing with Smith and also played in Louis Armstrong's orchestra.
 He continued to lead bands in Philadelphia into the 1950s, especially at the jazz venue Carroll's.
 In the 1960s he played in a trio at the Hangover Club.
 Gaines went into retirement in the 1970s.

-Gaines left behind four children and over twenty grand and great-grandchildren.
+Gaines left behind nine children and over twenty grandchildren and numerous great-grandchildren.